 Introducing Your Child to Sports

 It is amazing how many pee wee football, cheerleading, and t-ball leagues for toddlers are popping up all over the world.
-These leagues are designed to introduce your toddler to sports, as well as give them some of the preliminary skills they will need to be successful.
+These leagues are designed to introduce your toddler to sports, as well as give them some of the preliminary skills they will need to be successful in athletics.
 There are many parents on the fence in regard to deciding whether or not their toddler is ready for a sports program.
 Ultimately, only you can make that choice, but keep in mind that leading your child to healthy and useful activities at a young age may spark enough interest and curiosity to keep them going in the activity for a long time.

 When you look at your 3 year old, it is obvious that they probably do not have the large motor skills to consistently make a basket, hit a ball, score a goal, or become an All-Star MVP.
 But what they do have is the desire to have fun.
 Some toddlers may not be as social as others and will feel intimidated by playing a team sport at this age.
 Others may love to play with kids their age and feel totally at home running on a field with a bunch of other toddlers.
 For this reason, it is important to choose wisely.
 There is no need to push a toddler into sports if they are not interested.